-By having multiple gears of different sizes, you can always be in this powerband no matter what speed you’re going.
+By having multiple gears of different sizes, you can always be in this high powerband no matter what speed you’re going.
 Low gears keep you in the powerband when starting off from a stop; high gears do the same at high speeds.
-If a gasoline engine had only one gear, it would be like our bicycle analogy - you would either be very slow to accelerate from a stop but have excellent cruising speed, or you would sprint from a stop but be unable to reach high speeds.
+If a gasoline engine had only one gear, it would be like our bicycle analogy - you would either be very slow to accelerate from a stop but have excellent cruising speed, or you would sprint away from a stop but unable to reach high speeds.

 An automatic transmission shifts among a set number of gears automatically.
 No manual input is needed from the driver.
 Sensors and computers determine when a different gear should be selected.
 In this manner the car automatically gauges and responds to a driver’s inputs and driving conditions, always striving for the best combination of effectiveness, smoothness, and efficiency.